API Reference

 A raster where each pixel value represents a unique reach ID (0 for non-stream pixels).
 Reach IDs are computed as reach_number + (stream_id * 1000).

-Source code in streamkit/reach.py
+Source code in streamkit/extraction/reaches.py

 10